paulLieber98/verda/README.md

 # Verda - Sustainable Shopping Assistant

-A Chrome extension that helps you make environmentally conscious clothing purchases by providing sustainability scores for items while you shop online.
+A Chrome extension submission for the MCA Eagles' CodeNest 2025 Hackathon.

+## About

+Verda helps you make sustainable shopping choices by analyzing clothing items on popular e-commerce sites (for now, only: Amazon, H&M, and Zara). --> provides real time sustainability evaluationscores and detailed insights+explanations about materials, manufacturing processes, etc...

 ## Features

-- Real-time sustainability scoring for clothing items
+- Real-time sustainability analysis of clothing products
+- Comprehensive scoring system (0-100)
-- Analysis of materials and their environmental impact
+- Detailed breakdown of environmental impact factors
-- Evaluation of multiple sustainability factors:
-  - Material sustainability
-  - Manufacturing process
-  - Carbon footprint
-  - Water usage
-- Clean and intuitive side panel interface
-- Support for major e-commerce platforms (Amazon, H&M)
+- Support for multiple major retailers
+- Clean, user-friendly interface

 ## Installation

-1. Clone this repository or download the ZIP file
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+# Verda - Chrome Extension

+## Installation

+### Step 1: Download the Extension
+1. Go to the GitHub repository for Verda.
+2. Click the "Code" button, then select "Download ZIP."
+3. Extract (unzip) the folder after downloading.

+### Step 2: Open Chrome Extensions Settings
+1. Open Google Chrome.
+2. In the address bar, type:
+chrome://extensions/
-4. Click "Load unpacked" and select the extension directory
+3. Click "Load unpacked"

-## How It Works

-Verda analyzes product information from supported e-commerce websites and calculates a sustainability score based on various factors:

-- Material composition (organic, recycled, synthetic)
-- Manufacturing processes
-- Environmental impact metrics
-- Water usage in production

-The extension displays this information in a convenient side panel while you shop, helping you make more sustainable choices.
+4. Select the folder where you extracted the Verda files.
+5. The extension should now be loaded and ready to use.

-## Supported Websites
+## Team

-Currently supports:
-- Amazon
-- H&M
+- Paul Lieber

-More platforms will be added in future updates.

-## Contributing

-Feel free to contribute to this project by:
-- Adding support for more e-commerce platforms
-- Improving the sustainability scoring algorithm
-- Enhancing the UI/UX
-- Reporting bugs or suggesting features

-## License

-MIT License - feel free to use and modify as needed.

 ## Hackathon Project

 This project was created for the CodeNest Hackathon with the theme of sustainability.

+## Future Work

+- Add more retailers
+- Add more features to the extension
+- Add more detailed sustainability analysis